Property-Preserving Hashing for $\ell_1$-Distance Predicates: Applications to Countering Adversarial Input Attacks

+and we are done.
+The solution to Eq.~\eqref{eq:int-alpha} gives a bound on $\gamma$ as stated in the statement of the proposition. \end{proof}

-then $\Pr(D \leq t) \geq 1 - 1/e$. \end{proposition} \begin{proof} See Appendix~\ref{app:proofs}. \end{proof} Thus, for large enough $t$, i.e., $t \approx qn/4$, the vector $\vtr{y} = (q/2, \ldots, q/2)$ is within $\ell_1$-distance $t$ from a uniformly random vector in $\mathbb{Z}_q^n$ with high probability.
+Thus, for large enough $t$, i.e., $t \approx qn/4$, the vector $\vtr{y} = (q/2, \ldots, q/2)$ is within $\ell_1$-distance $t$ from a uniformly random vector in $\mathbb{Z}_q^n$ with high probability.
 Assuming this to be the case, we then need to guess the vector $\vtr{x}$ whose hash digest has been provided to us.
 Our strategy is to simply sample a vector uniformly at random from $B_1(\vtr{y}, q, t)$.
 By assumption, $\vtr{x} \in B_1(\vtr{y}, q, t)$, and therefore the probability of obtaining $\vtr{x}$ will be $1/|B_1(\vtr{y}, q, t)|$.
 Sampling a vector uniformly at random from $B_1(\vtr{y}, q, t)$ is not straightforward.
-However, there are techniques to sample a vector from an approximate uniform distribution.
-E.g., we can use the discrete hit-and-run sampler~\cite{baumert2009dhr}.
+However, there are techniques to sample a vector from this set with an approximate uniform distribution.
+For instance, we can use the discrete hit-and-run sampler~\cite{baumert2009dhr}.
 This produces a distribution arbitrarily close to uniform~\cite[\S 11.2]{mitzenmacher2017probability}.
 This follows from the fact that $B_1(\vtr{y}, q, t)$ is a diamond centered around $\vtr{y}$.
-The resulting diamond can be enclosed within a cube which itself is within a cube and therefore the analysis in \cite[\S 4.2]{baumert2009dhr} means that the algorithm will produce a distribution arbitrarily close to uniform distribution in polynomial time.
+The resulting diamond can be enclosed within a cube which itself is within a cube and therefore the analysis in \cite[\S 4.2]{baumert2009dhr} means that the algorithm will produce a distribution arbitrarily close to the uniform distribution in polynomial time.

 Now consider an algorithm $\mathcal{R}$ which when given a random $h \in \mathcal{H}$ and an $h(\vtr{x})$ where $\vtr{x}$ is sampled uniformly at random from $\mathbb{Z}_q^n$, does as follows.
 It computes $\mathsf{eval}_h(h(\vtr{x}), h(\vtr{y}))$ with $\vtr{y} = (q/2, \ldots, q/2)$.
 If it outputs 1, it samples a vector uniformly at random from $B_1(\vtr{y}, q, t)$.
 It outputs this vector as its guess for $\vtr{x}$ and stops.
 Assume that $\mathsf{eval}_h$ has correctness error $\delta < \frac{1}{2}\cdot \frac{e-2}{e - 1}$.
 We get